openstack/glance/doc/source/notifications.rst

 * log

-  This driver uses the standard Python logging infrastructure with the notifications ending up in file specificed by the log_file configuration directive.
+  This driver uses the standard Python logging infrastructure with the notifications ending up in file specified by the log_file configuration directive.

 * messaging